fjvallarino/monomer/docs/tutorials/06-composite.md

 ### Key, Path and WidgetId

-The are three ways of identifying a widget.
+The are three types of identifiers for a widget.
 One, as we've seen, is the `nodeKey`.
-This is a user defined identifier and it exists because it's just easier to use.
+This is a user defined identifier and it exists because it's human friendly.
 Besides key, there are two identifiers which are mostly internal, unless you are writing custom widgets or making WidgetRequests:

 - Path: This is a sequence of numbers starting from the root node, adding one number per level, until reaching the node of interest.
 Each number is an index